Female Horse Racing Reporters

 If you’re a fan of Go Racing and ITV Racing, then the name Adele Mulrennan should ring a lot of bells.

-Ever since a young age, Adele has always been interested in the sport of horse racing, with her father taking her regularly to some of the biggest racetracks in the UK.
+Ever since she was a child, Adele has been interested in horse racing.
+Her father regularly took her to some of the most prominent racetracks in the UK.

 Once she was old enough, Adele Mulrennan became an apprentice rider for the legendary Dandy Nicholls and won some big races, including the Scottish Sprint Cup with Masta Plasta in 2008.